florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 DC cable purchase cost
 **********************
-The purchase cost DC cable is based on the metal material cost, non-metal material cost, and the gross margin (:math:`\Gamma_{\text{gross}}`) of the cable manufacturing industry.
+The purchase cost of DC cables is based on the metal material cost, non-metal material cost, and the gross margin (:math:`\Gamma_{\text{gross}}`) of the cable manufacturing industry.
 The material cost assumption is detailed in :ref:`assumptions <assumptions-lcc>`.